brown-band/website/pages/scripts/1983-1984/fall/harvard.md

 The giant doorknob—it’s just plain big!
 And if that’s not enough, and gosh, don’t you think it ought to be, it’s time once again for a trip to the Museum of the Hard to Believe.
 My, it feels almost like a shrine in here.
 Our first exhibit is a Brown student who has actually sampled the Ratty’s shepherd’s pie and lived to tell about it.
 Here’s a fellow who went to Yale merely because he likes New Haven.
 Hard to believe.
 And here we have a Dartmouth student who doesn’t salivate when he hears a bell, and, finally, a Cornell undergrad who was actually accepted elsewhere.
 Simply amazing!
 And now, you’d better wake the kids and call the neighbors—let’s see if the Brown Band <u>can can</u> play the next song in less than one minute.

-:sd[Band forms two cans and plays "Can Can"]
+:sd[Band forms two cans and plays “Can Can”]

 Well, that was certainly more fun than any three people should be allowed to have.
 Speaking of which, let’s bring out my next guest, a person who has appeared many times before on this very show, Dr. Ruth Westheimer.